the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 While the market is free to explore, there is a very small fee for parking.
 You’ll also want to have some cash on hand for snacks, drinks, sweet treats, and maybe even a souvenir.

-If you and the fam love culture, then head over to Artspace in San Antonio.
-There are seven free museums to explore and plenty of others with affordable entry fees.
+If you and your family love culture, then head over to Artspace in San Antonio.
+There are seven free museums to explore, and plenty of others offer affordable entry fees.

 Think of this non-profit, contemporary art gallery as a dose of educational and cultural creativity for the whole family.
-Like other museums, exhibits change often, so you’ll always find something new to check out.
+Like other museums, exhibits change frequently, so you’ll always find something new to explore.

 If your family is anything like mine, then you love a good picnic in the park (or on a beach, etc).
 That said, Travis Park in San Antonio is a great place to unpack lunch, let the kids run wild and loose and free, and there’s even room for the family dog to tag along.
 There are plenty of shaded picnic tables and gobs of open lawn.